 Neurologists at Mass General offer neurological subspecialty clinics ranging from Alzheimer’s to Stroke.
 The General Neurology clinic helps you find the right doctors for accurate diagnoses.

-Mass General's ALS Multidisciplinary Clinic provides the latest treatments and research opportunities for people with Amyotrophic Lateral Sclerosis.
+The Sean M. Healey & AMG Center for ALS at Mass General provides the latest treatments and research opportunities for people with Amyotrophic Lateral Sclerosis.

 The Massachusetts General Hospital Ataxia Unit provides expert diagnosis, treatment and education for patients with ataxia and other cerebellar disorders.

 The Lurie Center is a multidisciplinary program designed to evaluate and treat children, adolescents and adults with a wide variety of conditions including autism and autism spectrum disorder, Asperger syndrome and developmental delays.
 It is the clinical arm of the Lurie Center for Autism, which also has research, advocacy and training programs.

 The Massachusetts General Hospital Cardio-Neurology Clinic provides comprehensive neurological evaluation and care for patients with cerebrovascular disorders related to the heart, including patent foramen ovale (PFO).

 The Henry and Allison McCance Center for Brain Health brings patients, clinicians and investigators together to prevent brain disease and preserve brain function across the lifespan.

 The Massachusetts General Hospital CMT Center of Excellence provides comprehensive diagnosis, treatment, and education for patients with Charcot-Marie-Tooth disease and other inherited neuropathies.

 The Cognitive Behavioral Neurology Unit offers diagnosis and treatment to patients with disorders and diseases of the brain affecting language, memory, problem solving, emotional function and behavior.